thiagola92/escudo/README.md

 ├── Lock()
 │   └── Obtain permission to interact with file
 ├── Commit()
-│   └── Update original file but keep editing
+│   └── Commit changes to file
 └── Push()
-    └── Update original file and close it
+    └── Commit changes to file, then close it
 Journal
 ├── Lock()
 │   └── Obtain permission to interact with multiple files ├── Commit()
-│   └── Update all original files but keep editing
+│   └── Commit changes to files and journal
 └── Push()
-    └── Update all original files and close them
+    └── Commit changes to files and journal, then close them
 ```

+> If I want to abort changing the file?

+Just close it.
+If you don't commit or push changes, nothing will happen.